top of page

 • Establishing a grounded midline sense of ones own body (which reciprocally helps provide grounding for another).
 Whether learning how to establish this as a client, or learning how to teach it as a therapist, it is the foundation.

-• Becoming aware of the felt-sense nuances expressed by the body e.g. the way the various tissues feel when releasing or the fluid nature of the body when it feels embodied and whole.
+• Becoming aware of the subtle physiologic nuances expressed by the body e.g. the way the various tissues feel when releasing or the fluid nature of the body when it feels present and whole.

-• Noticing the subtle transformation which occurs when ones own tendencies, impressions, memories and expectations (T.I.M.E) are perceived for what they are, especially their inherent ephemeral nature (quality of passing).
-The felt- sense of this passing is here called 'potency'.
+• Noticing the subtle transformation which occurs when tendencies, impressions, machinations and experience (T.I.M.E) are perceived for what they are, especially their inherent ephemeral nature (the felt-sense quality of passing).
+The felt- sense of this vibrational arising and passing is here called 'potency'.

 • Developing an ability to be aware and encourage any inclination the clients body has to return to balance.
 Encouragement is provided with the sense of safety, space and stillness, rather than trying to change something.